miketheman/knife-role-spaghetti/README.md

 ## Changelog

+### v0.0.3
+* Fixed JSON roles loading #7 - Thanks @miah & @tezz!
+* Re-implemented the DRY proposed by @jtimberman in #1, with a different method
+* Prevent a role and recipe sharing the same name from colliding
+* Figured out correct testing requirements matrix for Travis
+* Added some more verbose logging options

 ### v0.0.2
 * Updated CLI banner to reflect that filename is not required, renamed for clarity
 * Improved handling cases where a role contains recipes named the same as the role